by Texas Homesteader ~

 So whether that’s an old wives tale or proven scientific fact, I really can’t say for sure.
 But what a delicious way to stack the cards in my favor!

-Anyhoo, I store our honey in large glass jars (yep, I hate those plastic honey-bears of honey)
+I only store my honey in glass. (yep, I hate those plastic honey-bears of honey) These pretty vintage syrup jars help make Pouring Honey Easy.

 But occasionally crystals will form in the honey making it too thick to pour.
 No worries!
-Since my honey’s in a glass jar it’s easy to bring my precious honey back to pourable sweetness.
+Since my honey’s in a glass jar it’s easy to bring it back to its former pourable sweetness.

-To melt those crystals I simply slowly heat the glass jar containing crystallized honey.
+To melt those crystals you can slowly heat the glass jar containing crystallized honey.

 In the past I’ve heated some water in a pot on the stove (not boiling).
 Then I turned off the heat and slowly lowered my room-temperature honey jar into the water to melt the crystals.